hygorchristian/hcli/docs/plugins.md

 # Loading a plugin

-To load a particular plugin (which has to start with `zygor-cli-*`), install it to your project using `npm install --save-dev zygor-cli-PLUGINNAME`, and zygor-cli will pick it up automatically.
+To load a particular plugin (which has to start with `hcli-*`), install it to your project using `npm install --save-dev hcli-PLUGINNAME`, and hcli will pick it up automatically.